MonetDB/MonetDB-PHP/README.md

 A PHP client library for accessing MonetDB.

 Main features:
-- Parameterized queries, using prepared statements.
+- Parameterized queries, using cached prepared statements.
+- Extensively tested with Japanese characters for the UTF-8 compliance.
 - Multiple, concurrent connections.
-- Streaming data parsing.
-Low memory footprint.
 - Allows access to response stats, like execution time and affected row count, etc.
 - The thrown `MonetException` exception objects contain user-friendly error messages.